simplegr33n/RoboDuino/TobySoft_4/README.md

 **SSD1306** - 128x64 OLED screen

 **DFR0299** - DFPlayer Mini, a nifty little MP3 playing microcontroller _(and a small speaker for video game tunes)_

-## Printed Parts

-**Toby Fur 1.0 Face Armor** - Faceplate armor which allows positioning of a number of sensors while helping protect the Arduino, wiring, and TobyBot as a whole.

 ## Uno Pinout